Immortal: The Invisible War: Game system

 Immortal uses its own custom system.
+Task resolution involves rolling a die, adding the rating of an attribute and skill, and comparing it to a target number or the roll of an opponent.
+Higher rolls are better, and the more you exceed your target number, the higher your degree of success.
+The type of die rolled is determined by your Spirit characteristic—anything from a four-sided die to a 12-sided die.

+Characters are created with a set of points, which they allocate to seven attributes, skills, and advantages (boons).
+You gain extra points by taking optional disadvantages (banes).
+The attributes are Strength, Agility, Endurance, Perception, Presence, Willpower and Spirit.
+Skills are broad, and you gain a free specialization or "focus" in each skill you take.
+Immortal characters also choose five "natures", which are special abilities derived from their animal form—a tiger's claws and teeth, for example, would count as natures.

 Publication history

 The game was created in the 1980s, then published in 1994 as Immortal: Invisible War by Precedence Entertainment.
 The 295-page softcover book was designed by Ran Ackels, with artwork by Ackels, Dee Beckwith and Stephen Crompton.
 This was followed the same year with the supplement Immortal Pilot Pack.
 Several stand-alone adventures and supplements were published from 1995–1997.
+The Dracul Source Book and Serenades: The First Book of Powers were published in 1996.

 In 1999, Precedence Entertainment published a second edition, Immortal: Millennium, a much shorter 96-page softcover book, also designed by Ran Ackels, that featured simplified rules.
 This was followed by two supplements, The War Book (1999) and The Book of Banes (2000).

 Due to issues over Immortal: Millennium, the game's original creator took back control of the product.
 A third edition, using the original title Immortal: The Invisible War, was released in 2005 via the game's website as a free PDF.